 - WebKit: This is the browser rendering engine

 - OpenGL: This is used to render 2D and 3D contents on the screen properly the libraries in Android are written in C and C++

 Dalvik Virtual Machine which is specifically designed by Android Open Source Project to execute application written for Android.
-Each app running in the Android Device has its own Dalvik Virtual Machine.
+Each app running on the Android Device has its own Dalvik Virtual Machine.

-In Ahead-of-time(AOT) Compilation ,android apps will be compiled when user installs them on their device whereas in the Dalvik used Just-in-time(JIT) compilation in which bytecode are compiled when the ser runs the app.
+In Ahead-of-time(AOT) Compilation, Android apps will be compiled when a user installs them on their device whereas in the Dalvik used Just-in-time(JIT) compilation in which bytecode is compiled when the user runs the app.

 The Application Framework layer provides many higher-level services to applications in the form of Java classes.
 Application developers are allowed to make use of these services in their applications.

 The Android framework includes the following key services

 Activity Manager- application lifecycle and stack are controlled by the activity manager

 Content Provider component supplies data from one application to others on request.

 You can store the data in the file system, an SQLite database, on the web, or any other persistent storage location your app can access.